Oh dear. Oh dear. Oh dear.

 Oh dear.
 My stomach dropped.
 "Tom, you're not joking, are you?
 You wouldn't joke about this would you?"

 No, turns out he wasn't kidding.
-He was in a little group of guys laid off today.
+He was in a group of 4 guys laid off today.
 The company is downsizing to just a tiny skeleton crew.

 My first thought?
 "Breathe.
 Breathe.
 Stay calm.
 Save the tears for later."